Estee-Noble/LITA-HR-DATA-Project/README.md

-#### Summary of Insights
+#### Insights

-High Attrition in R&D and Sales: These departments show higher turnover, suggesting a need for retention strategies specific to these areas.
+-  High Attrition in R&D and Sales: These departments show higher turnover, suggesting a need for retention strategies specific to these areas.

-Attrition by Age and Gender: Younger employees, particularly in the 25–34 age range, show higher attrition, especially among males.
+-  Attrition by Age and Gender: Younger employees, particularly in the 25–34 age range, show higher attrition, especially among males.

-Educational Background Impact: Employees from Life Sciences and Medical fields have higher attrition, possibly indicating the need for targeted engagement or development programs for these groups.
+-  Educational Background Impact: Employees from Life Sciences and Medical fields have higher attrition, possibly indicating the need for targeted engagement or development programs for these groups.

-Job Satisfaction Trends: Job roles with higher dissatisfaction may need a focus on role adjustments, incentives, or support to improve retention.
+-  Job Satisfaction Trends: Job roles with higher dissatisfaction may need a focus on role adjustments, incentives, or support to improve retention.

 #### Conclusion